 If the child is still residing with the custodial parent, child support ends in California when child turns 18 and has graduated from high school.
 If the child is still enrolled full-time in high school, support payments may continue until the child graduates or turns 19.
 In some rare cases where a child has special needs, the court may extend the child support obligation beyond the child’s 18th birthday.

 3. IS THERE A CAP ON THE AMOUNT OF CHILD SUPPORT THAT CAN BE ORDERED IN CALIFORNIA?

 No. Unlike several other states, California does not impose a cap on the amount of child support that can be ordered.
 The state’s child support guidelines are designed to take into account every income range and a number of other variables.
-An experienced family law attorney can usually ensure that you eventually receive or pay a proper and fair amount of child support.
+An experienced child support attorney can usually ensure that you eventually receive or pay a proper and fair amount of child support.